idiap/bob/doc/TutorialsDatabase.rst

 ==============

-Let's consider an example with the freely available MOBIO_ database, which consists in bi-modal (audio and video) data from 150 people.
+Let's consider an example with the freely available MOBIO_ database, which consists of bi-modal (audio and video) data from 150 people.
 For this example, we will use the still images of the database.
 The database query is instantiated as any other Python_ object.